shivampiston22/shviam/about.md

 ---
 layout: default
 title: About
 ---

-I’m **Your Name**.
-This site is where I write and post photos.

-- Work: add a line about what you do.
+I'm **Shivam Shah**.
+I build products and write about what I'm learning.

+- Founder @ Piston (fintech + logistics)
+- Based in the US
-- Contact: email@domain.com
+- Contact: add your best email